Party People (Parliament song)

 "Party People" is a song by the band Parliament from their 1979 album Gloryhallastoopid.
 Over ten minutes long, it was released as both a two-part 7" single and a 12" record.
-It reached #39 on the Billboard R&B chart.
-Stylistically "Party People" is in more of a disco vein than the funk songs for which Parliament is best known.
-According to music writer Rickey Vincent it was the band's "self-admitted worst record ever."
+It reached No. 39 on the Billboard R&B chart.
+Stylistically, "Party People" is in more of a disco vein than the funk songs for which Parliament is best known.
+According to music writer Rickey Vincent, it was the band's "self-admitted worst record ever."